-Heading into the Finals requires a different mentality from players, and Breanna Stewart shared her advice at conclusion of the 2021 season during The W25 press conference:
+Heading into the Finals requires a different mentality from players, as Breanna Stewart explained at The W25 press conference:

 “Advice for players in their first WNBA Finals is enjoy the moment and make sure you leave everything out on the court.
 You’ve gotten through the ups and downs, the good and the bad this season, for this moment.
 It’s something where it’s not one game.
 So, it needs to be repeated over a series of five or the winner of three.”